congwang/ebpf-2-phase-signing/README.md

 ### 5. Verify Operation

+You should see the verification result from the output of the program loader.
-Check the kernel logs to see the verification results:
+If any failure, check the kernel logs to see the verification results:

 ```bash
 sudo cat /sys/kernel/debug/tracing/trace_pipe